 The core of good hospitality

 Therefore, a great experience of hospitality is all rooted in the direct connection with another person.
 If you take a restaurant as having 3 major components (food, service and design), you can see that your experience of design is almost always going to be detached from the person that designed it.
 Skill, care and style are implied but you have no idea who did it.
-Similarly with the food, you know that a chef has prepared it but have not seen them make it (although the increasing use of open kitchens and the popularity of chef’s tables is breaking down this barrier and increasing our connection).
+Similarly, with the food, you know that a chef has prepared it but have not seen them make it (although the increasing use of open kitchens and the popularity of chef’s tables is breaking down this barrier and increasing our connection).
 But service can only ever be a direct connection – a warm smile, sincere questions and genuine attention to making your meal fulfilling.
-Getting this true hospitality right is such a simple secret to success.
+Getting this true hospitality right is such a simple secret to restaurant success.

 You are never done

 One of the assumptions I see being made by people setting up their first restaurant is that they think the hard work is done when they open the door and start welcoming in paying customers.
 This is very dangerous, because it represents a level of complacency that is likely to leave you heading in a downward spiral towards closure.
 As Michael points out in the podcast, a restaurant is a “feedback machine”.
 If you want to have a successful restaurant, you need to actively engage with that feedback.

 Your new restaurant is a prototype and by putting in all the hard work to bring it to life, your reward is to test if it works.
 You must review how all of your decisions for the business play out in reality, how the menu performs, how the staff act, if the different types of seating work as expected, if there are any problem areas in the design.
 Are there any patterns in the customer feedback you get (whether you like it or not)?